evykassirer/notes/cs241/class_notes.md

 ---
-Jan 29
+##Jan 29

-This works in general but can still be broken.
+What we came up with last class works in general but can still be broken.

 	lis $2
 	.word 12
 	jr $2
 	jr $31

-If we jumpt to a consatnt address or do math on a label, we are in trouble.
+If we jump to a consatnt address or do math on a label, we are in trouble.
 However, this is bad practice.

 This is a shift in the role of labels; when introduced they were a convenience, but now they are a necessity.
 Essentially, if you want relocatable code, use labels.

-***Linkers***
+###Linkers

 We often find it convenient to split MIPS programs into smaller units, for the same reason as with higher-level languages.
 There is a major issue.
 How can an assembler resolve a reference to a label in a different file?

 We have a.asm, b.asm, and c.asm with shared labels.

 Solution: to assemble, concatenate the files and then assemble:
-	cat a.asm b.asm c.asm | java cs241.binasm > abc.mips
+- cat a.asm b.asm c.asm | java cs241.binasm > abc.mips
-	This works, but it doesn't save us any work if I make a small change in a.asm but b.asm is huge.
+- This works, but it doesn't save us any work if I make a small change in a.asm but b.asm is huge.
-	Also, I may only want to give someone the binary (not the source).
+- Also, I may only want to give someone the binary (not the source).
 We want to compile first then link after.

 Solution 2: Can we assemble first and then cat
-	header + binary + reloc table
+- header + binary + reloc table
-	No, they are all assembled to start at address 0, but the second two would need to relocatable.
-Tus we need to assemble to MERL, not just MIPS.
+- No, they are all assembled to start at address 0, but the second two would need to relocatable.
+- Thus we need to assemble to MERL, not just MIPS.
 However, if we cat two MERL files, we don't get a MERL file.

 Solution: we need a tool smarter than cat.
-It must be able to understand MERL files and put them together intelligently.
-Such a tool is called a *linker*.
-And yet what should an assembler do with references to lable sit cannot find?
-We will need to change the assembler.
+- It must be able to understand MERL files and put them together intelligently.

-Aside:
+- Such a tool is called a *linker*.
+- And yet what should an assembler do with references to lables it cannot find?
+- We will need to change the assembler.

-what happens (conceptually) when I run g++ asm.cc kind.cc lexer.cc
+Aside: what happens (conceptually) when I run g++ asm.cc kind.cc lexer.cc
-			asm.o kind.o lexer.o --> a.out (assembler out!)
+- asm.o kind.o lexer.o --> a.out (assembler out!)
-	1. Compiler generates asm.o, kind.o, lexer.o
+- Compiler generates asm.o, kind.o, lexer.o
 - .o extention used to represent object files
-	2. linker combines the .o files into an executable
+- linker combines the .o files into an executable

-***Import and Export***
+####Import and Export

 We lose a valuable error-check
-If a label is not defined, then our old assembler assumes an error, but now we just expect to find it within a linked-in file.
-Howe can an assembler tell between errors and intentional behaviour?
+- If a label is not defined, then our old assembler assumes an error
+- but now we just expect to find it within a linked-in file
+- How can an assembler tell between errors and intentional behaviour?

 The new assembler directive:
 - .import id: tells the assembler to ask for id to be linked in.
 This does not assemble to a word MIPS
-- if label abc and it does not occur and no .import abc, then we have an error
+- if we have a label abc, and that label does not occur, and no .import abc, then we have an error

 Format code 0x11 means External Symbol Reference (ESR)
-- we need the name of the symbol, the address of use (where hte blank needs to be filled in)
+- we need the name of the symbol, the address of use (where the blank needs to be filled in)

-ESR Entry
+ESR entry contains
-word 1: 0x11
+- word 1: 0x11
-word 2: location of where symbol is used word 3: length of symbol in chars (n) word 4->3+n: ASCII chars in the symbol name (one word per char)
+- word 2: location of where symbol is used
+- word 3: length of symbol in chars (n)
+- word 4->3+n: ASCII chars in the symbol name (one word per char)

+example use:

 	.import abc
 	lis $1
 	.word abc

-ESR entry:
+example ESR entry:

 	0x11
 	0x10 ;location of abc = 0x4 + 0xc
 	0x03 ;length of name